 The goal of investing in any communications and engagement technology is obviously to communicate better and increase engagement.
-But organizations should understand that any platform, no matter how advanced, will only be as meaningful as the content it contains.
-That’s why the one quality all successful best practices in Internal Comms have in common is that they put real purpose at the heart of every message they share, a key step in improving the employee experience.
+But organizations should understand that any internal communication strategy, no matter how advanced, will only be as meaningful as the content it provides.
+That’s why communicating purpose at work is one quality all successful best practices in internal comms have in common.
+Putting real purpose at the heart of every message you share is a key step in improving the employee experience.

 I recently read an interesting story about a small but growing advertising firm.
 For years, they had internal debates about how to define who they truly were.
 Were they a digital company?
 A marketing strategy company?
 A design studio?
 An advertising agency?

 In fact, they were a combination of all of those things, which meant that the idea of picking one specific label made them feel like they’d be somehow diminishing themselves.
 But eventually they grew tired of arguing and made a commitment to identifying themselves as a full-service advertising agency—communicating this decision through word and deed to everyone in their organization.